gitlabhq/omnibus-gitlab/doc/common_installation_problems/README.md

 #### Isolation between Omnibus services

-Bundled services in omnibus-gitlab (GitLab itself, NGINX, Postgres, Redis, Mattermost) are isolated from eachother using Unix user accounts.
+Bundled services in omnibus-gitlab (GitLab itself, NGINX, Postgres, Redis, Mattermost) are isolated from each other using Unix user accounts.
 Creating and managing these user accounts requires root access.
 By default, omnibus-gitlab will create the required Unix accounts during 'gitlab-ctl reconfigure' but that behavior can be